structurizr/dsl/docs/language-reference.md

 }
 ```

+The following tags are added by default:

+- `Element`
+- `Deployment Node`

 Deployment nodes can be nested, so a deployment node can contain other deployment nodes.
 A deployment node can also contain [infrastructureNode](#infrastructureNode) and [containerInstance](#containerInstance) elements.